bankosong/motionbrowserplus/README.md

 # motionbrowserplus
 A PHP front end for motion (WIP)

+Motionbrowser+ aim is

-Motionbrowser+ aim a fully working PHP Front End for motion with modding compatiblity in mind based on motionbrowser by Carlos Ladeira ( caladeira@gmail.com )
+"a fully working PHP Front End for motion with modding compatiblity in mind "

+motiionbrowser plus based on motionbrowser by Carlos Ladeira ( caladeira@gmail.com )

 THIS IS WORK IN PROGRESS